 That’s potentially valuable in the categories in which the card offers bonus points, since 2% – 5% cash back on a no annual fee card is solid.
 However, for base spend you’re only earning a return of 1%, which isn’t terribly competitive.

 I value Ultimate Rewards points at 1.7 cents each, so to me that increases the value of the points earned on this card by 70% — more on the Ultimate Rewards program.

 Redeem Ultimate Rewards points for travel in United Polaris

 Getting approved for the Ink Cash

 If you plan to apply for the Ink Business Cash there are a few things to be aware of:

-- The card is subjected to the 5/24 rule, meaning that you typically won’t be approved if you’ve opened five or more new card accounts in the past 24 months
+- The Ink Cash is subjected to Chase’s “5/24 rule,” meaning you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months

-The Ink Business Cash is a phenomenal no annual fee business credit card.
+The Ink Business Cash is a phenomenal no annual fee business credit card with a valuable welcome bonus.
 Being able to earn 2-5x points on a card that complements other Ultimate Rewards cards is an excellent opportunity.
 Add in the fact that the card offers great benefits, and this is a no annual fee card you’ll want to keep long term.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: The Blue Business℠ Plus Credit Card from American Express (Rates & Fees).